bfox9900/ASMFORTH/ASMFORTH Overview.md

 #### FOR/NEXT
 Charles Moore's machine Forth include a FOR/NEXT loop that was minimal down counting, nest-able looping contruct.
 ASMFORTH II uses the return stack for the counter.
 This is slightly slower than counting with a register but if you loop contains a lot of code it will have little impact on the speed.

+FOR requires the initial value to be in the TOS register.
+The examples use # which is the simplest way to do this.

 ```
     ASMFORTH
     DECIMAL